jfzhang95/jfzhang95/README.md

 ### Hi there 👋

 This is Jianfeng, a third-year PhD student at National University of Singapore, advised by Prof. Jiashi Feng and Prof. Xinchao Wang.
-During my PhD studey, I spent wonderful time at Meta Reality Labs, TikTok and Sea AI Lab.
+During my PhD study, I spent wonderful time at Meta Reality Labs, TikTok and Sea AI Lab.

 My research focuses on 3D Human Digitization, including virtual human character, photo-realistic rendering, human pose estimation and their related application.